Measurement of the branching fraction of $J/\psi\rightarrow\rho\pi$ at KEDR: Discussion of systematic uncertainties in

 The total correction of the measured branching fraction related to detector response is $+2.2\%$ with the uncertainty of about $0.8\%$.
 The corresponding contributions are listed in Table~\ref{tab:detresp}.

-The effect of other possible sources of the detector-related uncertainty was evaluated by varying the event selection criteria as presented in Table~\ref{tab:criteriavar}.
-The variations of result can originate from the already considered sources and statistical fluctuations, nevertheless we included them in the total uncertainty to obtain conservative error estimates.
+The effect of other possible sources of the detector-related uncertainty was evaluated by varying the event selection criteria as presented in Table~\ref{tab:criteriavar}. \TCM{The observed variation in the number of selected events was significant, with a change in the condition for the $\chi^2_{\pi^{+}\pi^{-}\pi^{0}}$ criteria, it was about $10\%$, and in the absence of the condition $\chi^2_{\pi^{+}\pi^{-}\pi^{0}} <\chi^2_{K^{+}K^{-}\pi^{ 0} }$ reached $40\%$.} The variations of result can originate from the already considered sources and statistical fluctuations, nevertheless we included them in the total uncertainty to obtain conservative error estimates.